The full-sky Spherical Fourier-Bessel power spectrum in general relativity: GENERAL RELATIVISTIC EFFECTS

 The single contributions are defined as follows~\cite{Challinor_2011}:

-Here $\Phi$ and $\Psi$ are the Bardeen potentials,$\mathbf{V}$ is the peculiar velocity, $\delta_v$ is the density contrast in comoving gauge (the off-diagonal component of the energy momentum tensor is null, see next Subsection) and $\mathcal{H}$ is the conformal Hubble parameter.
-Note that the bias $b(z)$ is reported here as scale-independent, assuming Gaussianity of the density field.
-However, when introducing Primordial non-Gaussianity, a scale-dependent term is introduced in the bias function, as discussed in Section~\ref{sec:results}.
+Here $\Phi$ and $\Psi$ are the Bardeen potentials,$\mathbf{V}$ is the peculiar velocity, $\delta_v$ is the density contrast in comoving gauge (the off-diagonal component of the energy momentum tensor is null, see next subsection) and $\mathcal{H}$ is the conformal Hubble parameter.
+Note that the bias $b(z)$ is reported here as scale independent, assuming Gaussianity of the density field.
+However, when introducing Primordial non-Gaussianity, a scale-dependent term is introduced in the bias function, as discussed in Sec.~\ref{sec:results}.

 $r(z)=\tau_0-\tau(z)$ is the conformal distance on the lightcone, and all local quantities are evaluated at conformal time $\tau(z)$, the redshift $z$ and the direction $-\mathbf{n}$, where $\mathbf{n}$ is the direction of the photon propagation path.